-Under the direction of the Superintendent/President's designee, the Hartnell Community College District shall establish, implement, and maintain an effective Crime Awareness and Campus Safety program.
+Under the direction of the superintendent/president's designee, the Hartnell Community College District shall establish, implement, and maintain an effective crime awareness and campus safety program.
 The program must comply with applicable sections of the Education and Penal Codes and all requirements of the Crime Awareness and Campus Safety Act of 1990.
-(BP2345)

-Hartnell Community College District, has contracted services, for Campus Safety Officers from Allied Universal Security who are non-sworn and unarmed.
+HCCD has contracted services for campus safety officers from Allied Universal Security, who are non-sworn and unarmed.
 They may affect arrests by authority of California Penal Code section 834.
-The Department of Campus Safety shall insure that reasonable protection is provided by using methods that fit within, and contribute to, the educational mission and procedures of the institution.
+The Public Safety Department shall insure that reasonable protection is provided by using methods that fit within, and contribute to, the educational mission and procedures of the institution.
 The District works cooperatively with the Monterey County Sheriff's Department, Salinas Police Department at the Main Campus and Alisal Campus in Salinas, CA and the King City Police Department at the King City Education Center in providing assistance for incidents that require Law Enforcement resources not available to the District.
 Memorandums of Understanding (MOU) have been established with Salinas Police Department and are in process in King City.

-- Campus Safety Officers are available 24 hours a day at the Main Campus and at the Alisal Campus in Salinas. - The King City Center is patrolled Monday Thursday from 8:00 a.m.
-9:00 p.m., Friday and Saturday 8:00 a.m. - 5:00 p.m. when classes are in session.
+- Campus security officers are available 24 hours a day at the Main and Alisal Campuses in Salinas. - The King City Educational Center is patrolled Monday Thursday from 8:00 a.m.
+9:00p.m., and Friday and Saturday 8:00 a.m. - 5:00 p.m. when classes are in session.

 To fulfill the responsibility of providing Campus Safety at Hartnell Community College District, campus safety officers use a multifaceted approach.
-The contract Allied Universal Campus Safety Officers provide patrol, parking enforcement, and observation functions.
+The contract with Allied Universal Campus Security Officers provide patrol, parking enforcement, and observation functions.
 Their approach is to provide a balanced reactive response to criminal incidents and emergencies with a proactive focus on reducing or preventing criminal activity that may compromise campus safety and immediately report criminal activity to local law enforcement officials.